Judiciary of Poland

-Court judges in Poland are appointed by the president of Poland upon nomination by the National Council of the Judiciary (Krajowa Rada Sądownictwa), an auxiliary body established for this purpose by the Constitution, and generally serve until they reach the age of 65 or 70.
+Court judges are appointed by the president of Poland upon nomination by the National Council of the Judiciary (Krajowa Rada Sądownictwa), an auxiliary body established for this purpose by the Constitution, and serve until they reach the mandatory retirement age of 65 or 70.
 They are assisted or supplemented by various other judicial officials in the court, including court assessors, law clerks (asystent), registrars (referendarz) and lay judges (ławnik).
 Professionals such as bailiffs (komornik sądowy) and probation officers (kurator sądowy) act on the court's behalf to enforce judges' orders.
 In contrast to the court judges, the ones sitting in tribunals (with the exception of those sitting there ex officio) are elected by the Sejm with a simple majority of its deputies.

 Several issues plague the Polish judiciary.
 The courts are widely seen to be too slow, and the trust in the court system is low among the general population.
 Changes to the judiciary carried out from 2015 by the ruling United Right coalition, ostensibly aimed at remedying these handicaps, caused much controversy and provoked an ongoing constitutional crisis.
-The conservative government is generally accused, in Poland as well as internationally, of trying to take over the courts, which created a conflict between judges appointed before the Law and Justice-led coalition made changes to the judiciary and their supporters and those appointed by the new rules.
-The disciplinary system, widely considered to be non-independent, has in particular drawn condemnation and led the European Court of Justice (ECJ) to order the suspension of the Disciplinary Chamber of the Supreme Court and to impose a €1-million-per-day fine since Poland did not comply with the order.
+The conservative government is generally accused, in Poland as well as internationally, of trying to take over the courts, which created a deep conflict between judges appointed before the Law and Justice-led coalition made changes to the judiciary and their supporters and those appointed by the new rules.
 The Constitutional Tribunal, widely seen as captured by the Law and Justice party, has issued decisions aiming to thwart the application of the unfavourable rulings of the ECJ and the European Court of Human Rights by asserting they were issued outside the courts' competences and without regard to the Polish Constitution.

 Structure

-This section describes the legal state of the structure of the judiciary as of 15 July 2022.
+This section describes the legal state of the structure of the judiciary as of 22 February 2025.

 Common courts

 The common courts (sądy powszechne), according to article 177 of the Constitution, are the courts of general jurisdiction, i.e. they rule on all cases in which the jurisdiction has not been explicitly transferred to other courts.
-This includes a broad range of cases, including civil, criminal, labour, economic and insurance law.
+This includes a broad range of cases, including in civil, criminal, labour, economic and insurance law.
 The territorial jurisdiction of these courts and their creation is regulated by the minister of justice.